-Coined “The Singing Soldier”, Graham Trude is an Afghanistan veteran who's passion is greatly involved in the country music industry.
+Coined “The Singing Soldier”, Graham Trude is an Afghanistan veteran whose passion is greatly involved in the music scene.
 With deep folk/country roots, Graham has reached international audiences with his theme song “Real Canadian Joe” from the hit TV series on wild TV.
 Graham’s journey began in 2013 after entering into an Ontario based songwriting competition and earning top 3 as an initial launch.

-Newly added to Graham’s Debut Album, “At My Age” is a single duet written and recorded with country hall of fame artist and dear friend, Brian Good (The Good Brother’s).
-As a singer/songwriter, Graham songs are written from the heart about love, lesson learned and life experiences.
-A live performance of laughing, crying and sing-a-long’s that all audiences can enjoy; country music fan or not.
+Newly added to Graham’s Debut Album, “V1” is a duet written and recorded with country hall of fame recipient and friend, Brian Good (The Good Brother’s).
+As a singer/songwriter, Graham songs are written from the heart about life, lesson learned and various experiences.
+A live performance of laughing and crying all audiences can enjoy.

 Graham has invested a great deal of time and efforts dedicated in giving back to charitable organizations related to the military for wounded soldiers and emergency responders.
 As a proud patriot and Graham has involved himself in numerous events to donate his services whether being a meet and greet or live performances.